A1, Junction Colsterworth/B6403; 3 minutes

 Gardens mid Feb-end Sep

 Once famously described as ‘a dream of Nirvana, almost too good to be true’ by Franklin Roosevelt, the gardens of Easton were nearly lost forever when the original house, Easton Hall, was demolished in 1951.

 Thankfully Ursula and Fred Cholmeley took over the family property in 2001 and have been restoring the 12-acre gardens.
 There’s a turf maze, yew tunnel, meadows, rose garden, orchards and a pickery (Easton’s unique term for its cut flower garden).
-A Sweet Pea Week is held every July and showcases both heritage and modern varieties.
+Sweet Pea Season runs throughout July and showcases both heritage and modern varieties.

 A garden-themed gift shop smells evocatively of English country gardens and is a rich hunting ground for souvenirs.
-The tea room serves simple but flavourful meals: filled baguettes, cream teas, excellent cakes, a gardener’s ploughman’s and vegetable soups.
-Wash it down with hot cups of tea or homemade elderflower cordial in the summer.
-You’ll need to pay the entrance fee even to access the gardens and Applestore (well worth it if you enjoy uplifting flora) but can enjoy the Coffee Room in the courtyard for free.
+Inside the gardens, The Applestore serves simple but flavourful plates: game sausage roll, ploughman’s quiche, lemon drizzle cake or a moreish coffee and walnut.
+Wash it down with hot cups of tea or chilled cordial in the summer.
+You’ll need to pay the entrance fee to access the gardens and Applestore (well worth it if you enjoy uplifting flora) but can enjoy the Coffee Room in the courtyard for free.

 The Extra Mile: Delicious Alternatives to Motorway Services is your essential glovebox guide to good food on the move.
 The guidebook is a great gift for motorists and foodies who prefer to avoid motorway services and boring, big-brand food.
 Find independent cafes, pubs, local coffee and tea shops and lovely farm shops near motorway junctions and main roads.
 To improve your journey, support small businesses and discover real local flavours, order your copy today (Glovebox Guides edition refreshed for 2022).